saronraut/sqlalchemy-Challenge/README.md

 This assigment required me to display skills utllizing SQLAlchemy and Python to do basic climate analysis and data exploration of your climate db.

-## THE CODES WRITTEN FOR THE ASSIGNMENT ARE IN /instructions:
+## The codes for the assignments are in folder path /instructions:

     The climate_starter.ipynb contains the SQLAlchemy.
         - imported modules: matplotlib, numpy, pandas, datetime,